friday/wholescreen/README.md

 [Browsers support](https://caniuse.com/#feat=fullscreen)

 ## Alternatives
 * [screenfull.js](https://github.com/sindresorhus/screenfull.js) - The first and most well used Fullscreen API wrapper.
-Supports commonjs.
-The wholescreen.js API is very similar to screenfull.js (not by intention).
+Uses commonjs module declaration.
+The wholescreen.js API is very similar to screenfull.js (not by intention). screenfull also support the legacy syntax with an additional optional argument for allowing keyboard input.
-* [fscreen](https://github.com/rafrex/fscreen) - Small, written as a es6-module.
-Doesn't support some older prefixes (but you most likely can do without them).
-The API is a lot more verbose than screenfull.js and wholescreen.js
+* [fscreen](https://github.com/rafrex/fscreen) - Small alternative.
+Handles all the common prefixes, but not the older Safari ones (you can most likely do without them).
+Uses es6-module declaration.
+The API is more verbose than screenfull.js and wholescreen.js